LinkedIn Company Page 10 Ways to Leverage it

 Lead Generation Forms

-Recently, LinkedIn added a new feature to every Product Page: Lead Generation Forms.
+Recently, LinkedIn added Lead Generation Forms.

 Lead Generation Forms are one-click form submission experiences.
 Members who visit your Product Page have the option to open and submit a pre-filled form with their information.